 Progress has been made on the construction of a new training prop, Structural Collapse Rescue.
 The prop was designed by staff members and most work is being performed by staff.
 This prop will consist of material to simulate a collapsed building consisting of concrete, masonry, brick, wood and metal.
 The training will consist of rescue personnel digging, bracing, shoring, and removing victims of the collapse.
 Heavy machinery such as bulldozers, backhoes, and cranes will be utilized to remove the debris for the safe rescue training.
-Anticipated completion of the project is December of 2021.
+Anticipated completion of the project is sometime in between 2023 and 2026.

 In late 2020, construction began on the new fire station and dormitory project.
-This project is expected to be completed in mid to late 2022.
+This project is expected to be completed in mid to late 2022 calendar year.
 Once completed, this new building will house the Certification Bureau.
 All Firefighter 1001 I-II students will be housed and train in this new facility.